-In tandem to playing in one of Indonesia’s biggest pop groups Gigi, guitarist Dewa Budjana boasts a sucessful solo career.
+In tandem to playing in one of Indonesia’s biggest pop groups Gigi, guitarist Dewa Budjana boasts a successful solo career.
 With 8 solo albums under his own name, Budjana adds new flavor to the jazz fusion genre.
 With three albums in the past three years, the Indonesian guitarist tastefully pays respects to his musical influences while infusing the music of his culture into a beautifully unique and notable sound.
-His name and solo projects are finding international success and he begins to colaborate with fusion greats like Jimmy Johnson, Wayne Krantz, Peter Erakine, and Antonio Sanchez.
+His name and solo projects are finding international success and he begins to collaborate with fusion greats like Jimmy Johnson, Wayne Krantz, Peter Erakine, and Antonio Sanchez.
 Budjana is an artist through and through.
-With his involvment in the pop, fusion, and world genres, Budjana’s love for music and the guitar stretch far beyond the sonic potential.
-His guitars are always a work of art unto themsevles, sporting beatiful carvings and painting.
-The passion for the instrument is so deep he has opened a museum for the instrument, containing his own gutiars, as well as contributions from famous guitarists from around the world.
+With his involvement in the pop, fusion, and world genres, Budjana’s love for music and the guitar stretch far beyond the sonic potential.
+His guitars are always a work of art unto themselves, sporting beautiful carvings and painting.
+The passion for the instrument is so deep he has opened a museum for the instrument, containing his own guitars, as well as contributions from famous guitarists from around the world.
 Below Dewa Budjana takes a moment to discuss his upbringing in music, his current works, and how he works with music.

 Abstract Logix: Growing up, what initially attached you to the guitar?
 Was the guitar a prevalent instrument in Bali?

 Dewa Budjana: During that period of time, guitar was not really popular amongst kids in Bali.
 There was a builder that worked next to my house who introduced me into that instrument.

 ABLX: Your music infuses Indonesian music like gamelan with western guitar.
 As a self-taught musician, what music influences help mold the melting pot that is your music?

 DB: I love world music, and also experimental music.
 That helps me a lot with the blend.